-Has your organization experienced any detrimental impacts related to water in the reporting year?
+W1.4 Has your organization experienced any detrimental impacts related to water in the reporting year?

-Please describe the detrimental impacts experienced by your organization related to water in the reporting year
+W1.4a Please describe the detrimental impacts experienced by your organization related to water in the reporting year

-Country River basin Impact indicator Impact Description of impact Length of impact Overall financial impact Response strategy Description of response strategy United States of America Other: Maumee River Watershed Phys-Flooding Reg-Regulation of discharge quality/volumes leading to higher compliance costs Fines/ penalties In 2015 the Lima Refinery was assessed \$4000 USD in penalties for exceedances to its EPA National Pollution Discharge Elimination System Water Permit relating to a high rainfall event.
-The penalties were for two instances where discharged water did not meet quality standards Single year. \$4000 USD in penalties Greater due diligence Other: Reassess stormwater management system Increased efforts to ensure stormwater runoff collected in impoundments meets quality standards.
+Country River basin Impact driver Impact Description of impact Length of impact Overall financial impact Response strategy Description of response strategy United States of America Other: Maumee River Watershed Reg- Regulation of discharge quality/volumes leading to higher compliance costs Fines/ penalties In 2016, the Lima Refinery was assessed \$54,000 US in fines for 30 violations of the EPA National Pollution Discharge Elimination System Water Permit that occurred over the previous five years.
+The penalties were for instances where discharged water did not meet quality standards.
+5 years \$54,000 US in penalties Greater due diligence Increased efforts to ensure discharge water meets quality standards.
+Canada Other: North Saskatchewan River Watershed Phys-Pollution of water source Water supply disruption During the third quarter of 2016, a Husky pipeline release occurred on the south shore of the North Saskatchewan River, releasing approximately 225 m3 (+/- 10 percent) of heavy oil and diluent.
+Some of the oil impacted the North Saskatchewan River.
+The provincial regulator placed restrictions on three downstream municipal drinking water intakes on the North Saskatchewan River for a period of 54 days.
+1 year \$107 million CAD Engagement with community Engagement with other stakeholders in the river basin Infrastructure maintenance Greater due diligence River basin restoration A full and thorough investigation was undertaken.